 During out of hours call, the vet attending the call will be one of the mobile vets who work for the practice.
 The emergency fees for such cover may vary slightly to the Mobile Vet fees.
 Any investigations out of hours will be performed at the central base premise and not in the mobile surgery.

-We have three vets located in different parts of the Island and two vehicles so are well equipped to attend any urgent calls.
+We have four vets located in different parts of the Island and two vehicles so are well equipped to attend any urgent calls.